Skip to main content

 No booking required.

-Address - St Elvan's Community Heritage Trust, Church Street, Aberdare, Rhondda Cynon Taf, CF44 7AB.
+Address - St Elvan's Community Heritage Trust, Church Street, Aberdare, Rhondda Cynon Taf, CF44 0TP.

 The church is located on Church Street in the heart of Aberdare town centre, with good rail and bus transport links nearby.
 Please note there is no parking in the grounds of the church itself.
-However, the public High Street Car Park is adjacent.
+Visitors are encouraged to use nearby public car parks.

 Prices